CraftAcademy/lectures/accounts/part-2.md

-### Part 2 - Setting up testing frameworks
+## Part 2 - Setting up testing frameworks

 We will be using Rspec and Cucumber to test our application.
 We will be using an approach that mixes high level acceptance tests and low level unit tests to both drive the development process and make sure that we build a robust and well structures application.

+### Goals
+- Install and configure Cucumber
+- Understand the structure of a feature and scenarios
+- Write a Cucumber feature
+- Configure RSpec
+- Write a RSpec request spec

-##### Cucumber
+### Cucumber

 As you probably already know, Cucumber (https://cucumber.io/) is a framework for writing and executing high level descriptions of your software's functionality.
 One of Cucumber's most compelling features is that it provides the ability to write these descriptions using plain text - even in your native language.
 More on that in a moment.

 With cucumber you take a user experience based approach to testing your application.
 Your application has or should have a set of features, right?
 These features can be used in a set of different ways, by different users, under different circumstances.
 Some of the features can probabluy also be restricted and only be used/accessed under special conditions.

-So how about describing those features in a structured way that is easily understandable and mapped to the business values and goales thef deliver?
+So how about describing those features in a structured way that is easily understandable and mapped to the business values and goals they deliver?

 Does that sound overly complicated?
-Let me put it this way
+Let me put it this way:

 > A feature is something that your software does (or should do), and generally corresponds to a user story and a way to tell when it's finished and that it works.

+(Not sure that was any better...)

 The general format of a feature is: